Images shown are of mature plants

 Plus, it’s ideal for small spaces.
-If your gardening space is limited, you don't need a lot of real estate for a Stella Cherry Tree.
-Unlike most other Cherry Trees that require two to bear fruit, Stella is a self-pollinator so you only need a single tree to have bushels of your own juicy cherries every season (though more trees mean more fruit).
+If your gardening space is limited, the Stella is perfect.
+And unlike most other Cherry Trees that require two to bear fruit, Stella is a self-pollinator, so you only need a single tree to have bushels of your own juicy cherries every season (though more trees mean more fruit).
 These cherries are ideal for snacking, baking, canning and freezing for maximum versatility.

 Stella Cherry Tree Pollination

 Stella Cherry Trees are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional Stella Cherry Tree will drastically increase the size of your crop.
 Below are the most effective pollinators we have chosen for your area...